CPO-EH/SharpZeroLogon/README.md

 # SharpZeroLogon

-Zerologon Exploiter I used on Cobalt Strike Used while Red Teaming, within Cobalt Strike -> Execute-Assembly
+Zerologon Exploiter I used used while Red Teaming, within Cobalt Strike -> Execute-Assembly

 This version can: